mgarcia1990/api_challenge/README.md

 * Every model and controller action were properly tested using rspec framework.

 * For time purposes user endpoints were not implemented.
+  However, authentication is requried and tested, so in order to access MDB sensible endpoints a User and token must be created using rails console.

 People extra endpoints: